hathora/builder/docs/buildkit/README.md

 }
 ```

-3. Run your client via `ts-node-esm client.mts`.
+3. Run your client via `npx ts-node-esm client.mts`.
 You should see "Hello world!" echoed back like so:
-   > { message: 'Hello world' }
+  > Hello world!

+On the server you should see output similar to the following:
+> newState 305z91zyocpd4 k8vkwl7692
+subscribeUser 305z91zyocpd4 k8vkwl7692
+onMessage 305z91zyocpd4 k8vkwl7692 Hello world!

 ### Next Steps